mk980/pyzil/README.md

 - Score Tracking: Keep track of your score as you progress through the game.
 - Random Questions: Enjoy a diverse set of questions for an enhanced gaming experience.

-# Codnity Django projects template

-The project serves purpose of providing a starting boilerplate for developing an API service from scratch utilising Django Rest Framework as well as service with HTML templates.

-These templates represent the following apps:

-- `api` app represents the template for API service
-- `cars` app represents the template for HTML based web-page

 ## Technology

 ### Framework